ton-community/ton-docs/docs/v3/guidelines/smart-contracts/howto/wallet.md

 </TabItem>
 </Tabs>

-Now, we need to retrieve the plugin’s hash address so that it can be translated into a number and sent to the GET Method.
+Now, we need to retrieve the plugin’s hash address to translate it into a number and send it to the GET Method.

 <Tabs groupId="code-examples">
 <TabItem value="js" label="JavaScript">